rvpostha15/Capstone/README.md

 - Logging in as a student will display a student-version of the web-app
 - Students will be able to study flashcards
 - Connect to an external API (to be determined) to import decks that others have created on other platforms

+## Known Bugs or Issues
+Currently, there are no known bugs or issues.
+However, if any issues are discovered, they will be documented in this section of the readme.

 ## Links
 - [Project Pitch](https://docs.google.com/document/d/1WmIiYez49Na_1eP1I17_heVjv6m_5hpN2YAwVDWoQXM/edit#)